Clinical psychology aims to reduce psychological distress and to enhance

 Clinical Psychologists do not prescribe medication in the UK and are not medical doctors.

-Your Therapist: Dr Emma Riggs
+Dr Emma Riggs

 D. Psych.
 Sc.
-PG Dip Clin Neuropsychology; Chartered and Clinical Psychologist,
+PG Dip Clin Neuropsychology; Chartered and

-BABCP accredited CBT therapist
+Clinical Psychologist, BABCP accredited CBT therapist

-Emma has worked as a Clinical Psychologist with a diverse range of clientele
+Emma has worked as a Clinical Psychologist with a diverse range of clientele since

-disciplines and lectured at Bristol, Bath and Oxford Universities.
+at Bristol, Bath and Oxford Universities.

 persistent physical health symptoms and adjustment to physical health diagnoses

+and changes in ability.
+She can help you manage the fear and uncertainty of symptoms for which no medical diagnosis has been found, and the challenges this presents to everyday life.
 She also worked on the CoBalT trial into CBT for treatment-resistant depression and enjoys supporting others in managing the many challenges life can present.
-She has undergone further specialist training in a number of Cognitive Therapies including: Mindfulness-based CBT and Acceptance and Commitment Therapy, and adheres to professional body Continuing Professional Development requirements.
+She has undergone further specialist training in a number of Cognitive Therapies including: Mindfulness-based CBT and Acceptance and Commitment Therapy and adheres to professional body Continuing Professional Development requirements.